54m4d/CoTweaker/README.md

 - Ask to reset system
 - Ask to show available space
 - Ask to show processes with high RAM usage
-- Access to third party plugins and script, like Chris Titus app
+- Access to third party plugins and scripts, like Chris Titus app
 - Chat with Microsoft Copilot
-- Ask to restart Windows Explorer
+- Ask to restart Windows Explorer and Taskbar
 - Ask to run vive tool feature configurations (static)

 ## How-to